moksh-garg/moksh-garg.github.io/index.md

 <dl>
    <dt> Life Beyond Research :</dt>
 Well, research/work is fun, but it does not entirely describe who I am.
 In my leisure time, I like to do a few things to unwind and decompress myself from work.
 First and foremost, I love to cook -- I find it very therapeuatic to feed myself with homemade good food after a long tiring day.
 While I like to try to different recipes, I am currently hooked on to pasta of almost all kinds.
 My version of pasta could upset some of my Italian friends as it is very Indian in terms of how I prepare it.
-But, I am sure it could a pleasant surprise for those who are up for an adventure.
+But, I am sure it could a pleasant surprise for those who are up for a little adventure.
 Here are some pictures.

 </dl>